benrei/deploy-app/README.md

 >$ deploy-app deploy `init`

-Adds a `deploy-app.json` config file to your projects production
+Adds a `deploy-app.json` config file to your project root

 ```json